GameDevRafael/Tribal-Warrior-3D-Character-Model-Game-Asset/README.md

 <div align="center">

-### Front View - Click on the image to watch the trailer on Youtube
+### Front View - Click on the image to watch a flythrough on Youtube

 <p align="center">
   <a href="https://www.youtube.com/watch?v=r6bkUB3pCgs">